 4. Once cooked serve with salad, rice or bulgar wheat, maybe some pitta bread.

-We love Imam Bayildi, it’s a regular meal for us, really flavoursome and healthy as well as being a traditional Armenian meal.
-I’m ticking all of the good wife boxes here.
+We love Imam Bayildi, it’s a regular meal for us; really flavoursome and healthy as well as being a traditional Armenian meal.
+If you enjoy aubergines, you might also really like this Armenian Ikra recipe.